 The Chinese like to brag that they have the longest, continuous civilization in the world—some 5,000 years worth.
 But to put things in perspective, it’s not the oldest.
 Compared to ancient Egypt and Mesopotamia, China was relatively primitive.
 For instance, metallurgy began in China no earlier than 2500 BC…at least 1,000 years after those ancient civilizations.

 But still, China’s development has been impressive.
 Three thousand years ago, the Chinese were casting bronze and other alloys, growing wheat, millet and rice, weaving silk, and recording events in a written language of thousands of characters.

-Chinese technology—transmitted to Europe in waves—has had a big impact on the world development.
-For instance, many associate the crossbow with Europe during the Middle Ages; it was invented fifteen centuries earlier in China.
-And a thousand years before the Industrial Revolution in England, the Chinese were using advanced coke ovens and steel blast furnaces.
+Chinese technology has had a big impact on the world development.
+For instance, many associate the crossbow with Europe during the Middle Ages; it was actually invented fifteen centuries earlier in China.
+A thousand years before the Industrial Revolution in England, the Chinese were using advanced coke ovens and steel blast furnaces.

 China’s history is a fascinating cycle of rise and fall–alternating between periods of war and peace.
 Foreigners played a big part too.
 Long before the Western “barbarians” came into the picture, China was ruled by invaders from the north—the Mongols in the late 13th century and the Manchus in the mid-16th.

 Yet the idea of ruling from the center had been implanted by China’s First Emperor over twenty-two centuries ago.
 Throughout Chinese history, this “Mandate from Heaven” contained the idea that rulers had a duty to care for the people.

 Enjoy Chinese propaganda posters?
 Check out how China used art to influence its society.

 Chinese History Timeline